Myhill-Nerode Theorem for Higher-Dimensional Automata: Pomsets with interfaces

 HDAs model systems in which labelled events have duration and may happen concurrently.
 Every event has a time interval during which it is active: it starts at some point, then remains active until its termination and never reappears.
 Events may be concurrent, that is, their activity intervals may overlap; otherwise, one of the events precedes the other.
 We also need to consider executions in which some events are already active at the beginning (\emph{source events}) or are still active at the end (\emph{target events}).

-At any moment of an execution we observe a list of currently active events (such lists are called \emph{losets} below).
+At any moment of an execution we observe a list of currently active events (such lists are called \emph{conclists} below).
 The relative position of any two concurrent events on these lists remains the same, regardless of the point in time.
 This provides a secondary relation between events, which we call \emph{event order}.

 To make the above precise, let $\Sigma$ be a finite alphabet.
-An \emph{loset}\footnote{Pronunciation: ell-oh-set} $(U,{\evord},\lambda)$ is a finite set $U$ with a total order $\evord$ called the \emph{event order} and a labelling function $\lambda:U\to\Sigma$.
-Losets (or rather their isomorphism classes) are effectively strings but consist of concurrent, not subsequent, events.
+A \emph{conclist} (for ``concurrency list'') $(U, {\evord}, \lambda)$ is a finite set $U$ with a total order $\evord$ called the \emph{event order} and a labelling function $\lambda: U\to \Sigma$.
+Conclists (or rather their isomorphism classes) are effectively strings but consist of concurrent, not subsequent, events.

 A \emph{labelled poset with event order} (\emph{lposet}) $(P, {<}, {\evord}, \lambda)$ consists of a finite set $P$ with two relations: \emph{precedence} $<$ and \emph{event order} $\evord$, together with a labelling function $\lambda:P\to \Sigma$.
 Note that different events may carry the same label: we do \emph{not} exclude autoconcurrency.
 We require that both $<$ and $\evord$ are strict partial orders, that is, they are irreflexive and transitive (and thus asymmetric).
 We also require that for each $x\ne y$ in $P$, at least one of $x<y$ or $y<x$ or $x\evord y$ or $y\evord x$ must hold; that is, if $x$ and $y$ are concurrent, then they must be related by $\evord$.